Escapism (song): Critical reception

+Awards

+The song won Best Contemporary Song at the 2023 Ivor Novello Awards, "Best Social Trended Song" at the 2023 Global Awards, and "Song of the Year" at the Brit Awards 2024.
+It was nominated for "Best Independent Track" and "Best Independent Video" at the 2023 AIM Independent Music Awards, and "Best British Pop Single" at the Popjustice £20 Music Award Show.

+Year-end lists

 Commercial performance

 After going viral on TikTok, "Escapism" charted on the UK Singles Chart at number 31 on 25 November 2022, which marked 070 Shake's first entry on the chart.
 The feat marked the singer's first charting solo single since Raye became an independent artist in 2021.
 The following week, the song ascended to number six, becoming Raye's first single as a solo artist to reach the top ten in the UK.
 On 9 December, "Escapism" climbed to number two, becoming Raye's highest-charting single to date, passing her collaborations "You Don't Know Me" with Jax Jones (2016) and "Bed" with Joel Corry and David Guetta (2021).
 Following the Christmas period, "Escapism" ascended to number one on the UK Singles Chart in January 2023, marking both Raye and 070 Shake's first chart-topping single of their careers.

 In the United States, "Escapism" became both artists' first song to chart on the Billboard Hot 100, peaking at number 22.
 In Canada, "Escapism" became Raye's first charting single as a lead artist of her career on the Canadian Hot 100, peaking at number nine on the chart dated 21 January 2023.

 Music video

 A music video for the song was released on 9 November 2022, directed by Raye and Otis Dominique.
-It reflects the song's lyrics, with Raye turning to "partying, drinking and drugs to escape her emotions and numb her feelings" after breaking up with her boyfriend.
+It reflects the song's lyrics, with Raye turning to "partying, drinking, and drugs to escape her emotions and numb her feelings" after breaking up with her boyfriend.
 The video makes use of point-of-view cameras.
-In an interview with Shots, Raye mentioned "we worked really hard to create an honest depiction of where I was at that time in my life.
+In an interview with Shots, Raye mentioned, "We worked really hard to create an honest depiction of where I was at that time in my life.
 It was fun and wild.
 We shot it over a couple of days and wore point-of-view cameras during a wild night out at many different clubs.
-I pushed myself outside of my comfort zone and I ran 150 meters in 5-inch heels.
+I pushed myself outside of my comfort zone and I ran 150 metres in 5-inch heels.
 We really took it there!"

 Live performances

-On 15 October 2022, Raye performed "Escapism" live for the first time on Later with Jools Holland.
+On 15 October 2022, Raye performed "Escapism" live for the first time on Later... with Jools Holland.
 In December 2022, the singer released a live performance recorded at Metropolis Studios in London.
 On 13 February 2023, Raye made her US network television debut performance on The Late Show with Stephen Colbert.
+On 26 September 2023, Raye performed a live version of "Escapism" at the Royal Albert Hall, London, accompanied by the Heritage Orchestra and the Flames Collective gospel choir, with Anna Lapwood on the venue's organ.
+On 6 April 2024, Raye performed "Escapism" on Saturday Night Live.